scandum/fluxsort/README.md

 Large array optimizations
 -------------------------
-For partitions larger than 65536 elements fluxsort obtains the median of 128, 256, or 512.
-It does so by copying 128, 256, or 512 random elements to swap memory, sorting them with quadsort and taking the center right element.
+For partitions larger than 32768 elements fluxsort obtains the median of 64, 128, 256, 512, or 1024.
+It does so by copying random elements to swap memory, filtering out half by utilizing the median of 4, sorting two halves of the remaining elements with quadsort, and returning the center right element using a binary search.

 Small array optimizations
 -------------------------
-For partitions smaller than 24 elements fluxsort uses quadsort's small array sorting routine.
-This routine uses branchless parity merges for the first 4 or 8 elements, and twice-unguarded insertion sort to sort the remainder.
-If the array exceeds 15 elements it is split in 4 segments and parity merged.
+For partitions smaller than 96 elements fluxsort uses quadsort's small array sorting routine.
+This routine uses branchless parity merges for the first 4, 8 or 16 elements, and twice-unguarded insertion sort to sort the remainder.
+If the array exceeds 24 elements, it is split in 4 segments, and parity merged.
 This gives a significant performance gain compared to the unguarded insertion sort used by most introsorts.

 Big O
 -----